FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

     Simplifies implementation in some parts, avoids some ambiguity in Java code with mapping to `java.sql.Timestamp`/`java.sql.Time`.

-### Open options or questions

--   How to handle setting time zone (connection property)?
-Especially effect on determining `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date` for `WITHOUT TIME ZONE` types (and `WITH TIME ZONE` when legacy binding is set) might be problematic.
+7. Provide connection property to set the time zone bind (native (default) or legacy).

+    When the property is set to legacy, after connect to Firebird 4 or higher, Jaybird will execute `SET TIME ZONE BIND LEGACY`.

+    Java 7 users will need to explicitly set this if they want to use `WITH TIME ZONE` types (including `CURRENT_TIME` and `CURRENT_TIMESTAMP`).

+    See also rejected option 9.

--   Automatically set session time zone to JVM default, or leave unset?
+8. Automatically set session time zone to JVM default on connect.

-    Leaving unset will retain backwards compatible behaviour for `WITHOUT TIME ZONE` types.
-But setting it will lead to more correct behaviour between values set from Jaybird and values assigned using `LOCALTIMESTAMP` and other conversions.
+    Setting it will lead to more correct behaviour between values set from Jaybird and values assigned using `LOCALTIMESTAMP` and other conversions.
+    It will also closer align to JDBC expectations surrounding time.

     For example consider Firebird server at UTC+2, and Java application at UTC+1, in Jaybird 3, use of `LOCALTIMESTAMP` returning a value of 13:00 (at